MOOT COURT

 Chairperson

-The chairperson manages twenty-five members of the Villanova Law Moot Court Board.
+The chairperson manages all members of the Villanova Law Moot Court Board.
 The chairperson acts as the point-person between the Moot Court Board and the greater law school and administration.
 Additionally, the chairperson oversees all planning, coordination, expenditures and communication for the internal competition, external competitions and additional extracurriculars.

 Vice Chairperson

 The vice chairperson assists the chairperson and all other executive board members to successfully complete their tasks.
 The vice chairperson frequently acts as an intermediary for the chairperson, other executive board members and other Moot Court board members, keeping the communication and relationships among the board strong.
+Additionally, the vice chairperson maintains relationships with the Moot Court Board's alumni, assists with organizing alumni events and connects current members with alumni in their interested fields."

 External Competition Coordinators